SapotaCorp

 Time-zone respect

-Send scheduled for 9am local time, but your subscribers span four time zones.
+Send scheduled for 9am local time, but your subscribers span 4 time zones.
 Without throttling, everyone receives the email at once - which means 9am for some, 6am for others, noon for others.
 Throttling combined with per-subscriber timezone data can approximate a "9am their time" delivery.

 IP warming